ianthehenry/tales/README.md

 A "Do Something With Haskell" experiment.
 Converts outgoing webhooks from Slack into whimsy.

-Still to-do:

-- persistence
+## How to make it work

+    $ sqlite3 book.db ".read schema.sql"
+    $ echo "yourname" > holder
+    $ cabal run

+## Not done yet

-- username validation when handing off the book
+- username validation when handing off the book (whitelist?)
-- notification (with explanation) when you receive the book
+- notify users when they receive the book
 - timeouts if you horde the book for too long